 “We found that acupuncture significantly improved symptoms of fibromyalgia.
 Symptomatic improvement was not restricted to pain relief and was most significant for fatigue and anxiety,” the researchers concluded.

-According to Martin, the study demonstrated that acupuncture is helpful, and also proves physicians can conduct a rigorous, controlled acupuncture study.
+According to Martin, the study showed that acupuncture is helpful, and also proves physicians can conduct a rigorous, controlled acupuncture study.

 Patients are increasingly interested in pursuing complementary medicine techniques, such as the acupuncture, in conjunction with their mainstream medical care, Martin said.

-“It affirms a lot of clinical impressions that this complementary medical technique is helpful for patients,” he added.
+“It affirms a lot of clinical impressions that this complementary medical technique is helpful for patients,” Dr. Martin added.